Linaro/lkft-website/about/index.md

 improving full OS stack integration (firmware, kernel, userspace), and improving Arm device automation integration.

-LKFT is implemented by Linaro as a privilege provided to Linaro members.
-Many of the LKFT results are openly available at the request of Linaro members who would like to provide information to upstream Linux kernel engineers and business partners in order to better inform their software update plans.

 ## Selected Talks

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tc92uw3m-SI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>